-The News that Affects My Writing
+Local News and My Writing

 To the right is a flyer for a performance at my new place of residence.
 I've lived in Saratoga, WY, for less than a year but am acclimating nicely, in spite of the high altitude.
 The Snowies are reachable within a 20-minute drive, where the Audubon Society is planning a bird walk on August 19, 203.
 I'll join the hike along with three Saratoga residents.